((8))

 press the (tempor) button to enter tempo mode.

-the (knobx) knob controls bpm. the lowest tempo is 40 bpm and the highest is 399 bpm. pro-tip! the (knobX) knob has a range of 60 bpm to 180 bpm, but if you type in the numbers you can go all the way down to 40 bpm and all the way up to 399 bpm!
+pro-tip! the (knobX) knob has a range of 60 bpm to 180 bpm, but if you type in the numbers you can go all the way down to 40 bpm and all the way up to 399 bpm!

-the (knoby) knob controls record metronome volume pro-tip! if you’d like to turn the metronome on while playing as well you can do so in system settings.
+pro-tip! if you’d like to turn the metronome on while playing as well you can do so in system settings.

-hold TEMPO and type the desired tempo value with the number pad. pro-tip! use the (dotr) to add decimal values of tempo, for example 120.51 bpm.
+pro-tip! use the (dotr) to add decimal values of tempo, for example 120.51 bpm.

 set the time signature to something as simple as 4/4, or something really weird.

-use the (knobx) and (knobY) knobs to adjust the time signature
+use the (knobx) and (knobY) knobs to adjust the time signature.

 if you hear something you like and want to match the tempo of your song to it you can detect the tempo of the audio played through the line-in or built-in mic!